Muhammad657/LevelUp_app/README.md

 This is a **Flutter project**.
 The main application logic is located in the **`lib/levelup/`** folder — that’s where the core code for LevelUp resides.

-Other files in `lib/` support general configuration, navigation, and shared widgets **that are not in use.**
+Other files in lib/ handle general configuration, navigation, and shared widgets. **The state_management folder is not currently in use and can be safely deleted after downloading the project.**

 ---